DougEdey/SB_Elsinore_Server/extras/BeagleboneBlackSetup.md

 Overlays
 ============

 For beagleboard to get OneWire support, and GPIO control, you need to install a Device Tree Overlay file.
-I have added these under the support directory:
+I have added these under the *extras* directory.

 To compile the overlay: